Finding higher education courses

 Get a Unique Student Identifier (USI)

 To apply to an Australian higher education provider, you need a USI.
-A USI is a unique, life-long student reference number.
+A USI is a student's personal education identifier.
+You need it for all nationally recognised study, including university and VET.

-Find out how to get a USI on the USI website.
+Find out how to create your USI on the USI website.

 Respond to offers